 Legal Procedure Options

 Nowadays, families have options for resolving their disputes.
-You can still go to court and let the judge make the decisions, but you also can take more control over the ultimate outcome by utilizing either the Collaborative procedure or mediation/settlement facilitation.
+You can still go to court and let the judge make the decisions, but you also can take more control over the ultimate outcome by utilizing either the collaborative divorce procedure or mediation/settlement facilitation.
 We will discuss the various legal procedure options during the initial consultation.

 - We think outside the box to find the best solution for you and your family.